 Close Control Computers work better the colder they are.
 Weather the compressor is in the computer room requiring over-ride of the fire alarm during hot works; or out side- we are seasoned in fast and effective repairs

 If you have been given an expensive quote to install new- stop!
-There are a lot of companies out there that do not have the capability to repair and retrofit new components on to an air conditioning system.
-Their usual line is: "For the price of the repair you may as well install a new system" Even if it means fitting a different controller- it is not a big deal for our highly skilled engineers.
+We have the capability to keep your cooling system running indefinitely.
+Even if it means fitting a different controller or retrofitting the refrigerant it is not a big deal for our highly skilled engineers.
 We can even source different compressors and expansion valves, then fit them to the existing machine.
 Regular maintenance is the key to extending the life of your air conditioning systems.
 Small problems can be nipped in the bud before they become big problems to keep your data centre nice and cool at all times!

 Expansion Valve Swap-out